root-project/web/contribute/index.md

 toc_sticky: true
 ---

-We warmly welcome external contributions to the ROOT!
+We warmly welcome external contributions to  ROOT!
 By providing code, you agree to transfer your copyright on the code to the "ROOT project".
 Of course you will be duly credited and your name will appear on the [contributors]({{'/contribute/contributors' | relative_url}}) page and in the